pdngithub/NavbarComp/README.md

 ¹Those of you who are more comfortable with css will realize that that I could have easily overridden the .sr-only class in the component, making it visible by undoing bootstrap's css.
 But I assumed that that it needed to be invisible to work.

+## Running Code

+A running copy of this project is available at: https://codesandbox.io/s/github/pdngithub/NavbarComp/tree/master/.

+Note that the menu is reactive, so if the window isn't wide enough it will replace the regular navbar with a "burger menu."
+Widen the window to see the regular navbar.

 ## First Implementations

 ### `*ngFor` loop works, but...